ILIAS-eLearning/ILIAS/Services/Export/README-technical.md

 The method getXmlRepresentation() must return the XML for a given entity, target release and id.

 - **entity**: This is a string that represents the entity that should be exported, e.g. the object type like "lm", "file", "frm" or another identifier that is recognised by the component.
-E.g. the metadata component uses only one entity named "md".
+E.g. the metadata component uses only one entity named "md". entity is used by the import validation to select the schema file that matches the xml file.
 - **target_release**: A string like "4.1.0" that identifies the target release for the export.
 This allows to implement export routines for older versions than the current one.
 - **id**: The ID is the ID of the concrete entity.
 If an entity ID consists of multiple parts, they should be concatenated in one string using the ":" separator between each part.